Historic plantation home reopens for tours after renovation - South Carolina Radio Network

-Four years ago an ice storm damaged the roof at historic Kensington in Eastover and the mansion’s future was uncertain.
+Four years ago an ice storm damaged the roof at historic Kensington Mansion in Eastover and the mansion’s future was uncertain.

-Now the plantation home has been restored and is ready to open for tours in June.
+Now the plantation home has been restored by its owner International Paper and is ready to open for tours in June.

-“It’s in great condition,” said Samantha Cook with International Paper.
+“It’s in great condition,” International Paper spokeswoman Samantha Cook said.
 “It was an important investment for us to make to preserve it.”

-The mansion is owned by International Paper, which paid an undisclosed amount for the renovation.
-The roof was severely damaged during a 2014 ice storm.
+International Paper has not disclosed how much it paid for the renovation.
+The 164-year-old home had been open for public tours until its roof was severely damaged during a 2014 ice storm.

 “We appreciate the history and we are committed to being good stewards and keeping that piece of history alive for current and future South Carolinians and beyond to discover,” Cook said.

+The home is a Renaissance Revival Villa style mansion built between 1852 and 1854 as part of the Headquarters Plantation.
+It has 29 rooms and 12,000 square feet of floor space.
+International Paper, formerly Union Camp, purchased the property in the early 1980s and restored the mansion after it had been used as a storage area for farm equipment, fertilizer and feed for animals.

-“We’re ecstatic to see the condition that the recent preservation work has left the building in,” said John Sherrer, Director of Cultural Resources at Historic Columbia.
-Sherrer and Historic Columbia were familiar with the home prior to its closing in 2014.
+“We’re ecstatic to see the condition that the recent preservation work has left the building in,” Historic Columbia’s director of cultural resources John Sherrer said.
 “It’s brilliant.
 Very, very glad to see it’s been so well taken care of. . .
 I was just blown away.
 Every detail has been covered.
 The interior is — it’s so beautiful.”

-Sherrer said before the renovation the house “was in good shape but there was some work that needed to be done here and there.”

-“We want to make sure that we give the property the respect and significance that it has and I think that the house is entering kind of a new history,” Cook said.
-“It looks fantastic.
-We’re going to open it to the public.
-We’re so excited to do that.”

 The project focused on maintaining the historic integrity of the mansion.
 It is considered a hybrid restoration and rehabilitation because it included preserving, repairing and/or replacing existing fabric, while restoring and upgrading systems to ensure the property is functional and safe.
 Work on the mansion included a full roof replacement and significant interior and exterior repairs.